 Closing Prayer

-Want to Learn More About Starting or Joining an Ignatian Business Chapter?
+Want to Learn More About Starting or Joining a Faith @ Work Community?

-Local Ignatian Business Chapters are organized through colleges, universities, and alumni organizations, local business leaders or associations, and parishes, with names to reflect their unique character.
-A chapter coordinator schedules meetings, communicates with members regularly, and facilitates discussion.
+Local Faith @ Work communities are organized through colleges, universities, and alumni organizations, local business leaders or associations, and parishes, with names to reflect their unique character.
+A community leader schedules meetings, communicates with members regularly, and facilitates discussion.
 The group also may select a chaplain who advances theological reflection

-Local Ignatian Business Chapters are organized through colleges, universities, and alumni organizations, local business leaders or associations, and parishes, with names to reflect their unique character.
-A chapter coordinator schedules meetings, communicates with members regularly, and facilitates discussion.
+Local communities are organized through colleges, universities, and alumni organizations, local business leaders or associations, and parishes, with names to reflect their unique character.
+A community leader schedules meetings, communicates with members regularly, and facilitates discussion.
 The group also may select a chaplain who advances theological reflection.

 RECRUIT OTHERS